aksharasingh08/Kindle-sentiment-analysis/README.md

 ![Full Dataset](dataset.png)

-For this use case we only need two columns from the dataset - "reviewText" and "rating"*.
+For this use case we only need two columns from the dataset - "reviewText" and "rating".

 ---